-Gap Year in Nepal
+Nepal Gap Year

 Travel to exotic Nepal on your gap year and be rewarded with scenic nature, culture and incredible sights.
 After coming back from Nepal you feel enlivened.
 It’s a kind of stress remover that has lot more to give than most people are willing to accept.

 Plan a Gap Year to Nepal

 Joining a gap year program in Nepal will help you see as much as possible, companies will prepare all arrangements including: transfers, accommodation, meals and excursions.
 Traveling independently can be difficult due to the terrain and language barrier but on an organised experience you will get the easiest experience possible.

-Best Gap Year Programs in Nepal
+Best Things to Do on a Gap Year in Nepal

 There are lots of gap year programs available where you can work in the rural communities of Nepal with ethical eco-tourism organisations.
 You will learn about local communities and get training to make you a useful participant.
 Provided is on going support which helps makes volunteering in Nepal unforgettable.